UNITED STATES MARSHALS SERVICE

 - Prepare annual agency budget requests and monitor the expenditure of funds.

-- Maintain official agency financial records.
+- Maintain the agency financial system and official financial records.

 - Prepare the agency's annual financial statements and oversee the annual audit.